ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Grids>Show Grid Hex: Hex (use Disable to hide).
 Debug.Grids>Show Grid Small: Small (use Disable to hide).
 Debug.Grids>Show Grid Square: Square (use Disable to hide.
-Debug.Grids>Toggle Building Grid Position: Like Toggle Building Grid, but this shows hex positioning (offset or map, change in settings).
 Debug.Grids>Toggle Building Grid: Show a hex grid around mouse:
 Green = pass/build, Yellow = no pass/build,
 Blue = pass/no build, Red = no pass/no build.
 Debug.Grids>Toggle Flight Grid: Shows a square grid with terrain/objects shape.
+Debug.Grids>Toggle Mouse Grid Position: Like Toggle Building Grid, but this shows hex positioning (offset or map, change in settings).
 Debug.Object>Anim State Set: Make selected object dance on command.
 Debug.Object>Delete All Of Selected Object: Will ask for confirmation beforehand (will not delete domes).
 Debug.Object>Delete Object(s): Deletes selected object or object under mouse cursor (most objs, not all).